A SEP IRA plan can be established by a business owner with employees. A SEP IRA is funded 100% by the employer

 - Have earned at least $650 in compensation from the employer

 Incorporated and unincorporated businesses.
 Sole proprietors, partnerships, LLCs, Subchapter S and C corporations qualify.

 Must part time and seasonal employees be included in the SEP IRA?

-Yes, if they earned $600 or more in 2015 and worked for the business in 3 of the past 5 years and they are age 21 or older (2016 compensation limit is $600).
+Yes, if they earned $600 or more and worked for the business in 3 of the past 5 years and they are age 21 or older (2016 and 2017 compensation limit is $600).
 Non resident aliens may be excluded.
 When a SEP IRA is established a short form called IRS Form 5305 is completed which states the eligibility requirements.
 The requirements can be less restrictive than the above stipulations, but can't be more restrictive.